secretfrr/bankpanel/README.md

-# Flux Panel - Modern PM2 Process Manager
+# banks Panel - Modern PM2 Process Manager

 A modern, web-based process manager for PM2.
 It provides an elegant and user-friendly interface to manage your PM2 processes, monitor system resources, and handle user access control.